 There are many reasons to believe that AGI would not deign to grant us the charity of “keeping earth for humans” or even the more modest request of “giving us all some time in a blissful upload before we dissolve.”

-Once AGI is astronomically more powerful that we are – it seems likely that we’ll be negotiating from a position of not only weakness, but ignorance (just as if a chimpanzee was trying to negotiate with a human).
+Once AGI is astronomically more powerful than we are, it seems likely that we’ll be negotiating from a position of not only weakness, but ignorance (just as if a chimpanzee were trying to negotiate with a human).

-I still believe this is true, and that from a moral standpoint, building a Worthy Successor is, long-term, a vastly more important job than coddling or preserving relatively obsolete humans forever.
+I still believe this is true, and that, from a moral standpoint, building a Worthy Successor is, in the long term, a vastly more important job than coddling or preserving relatively obsolete humans forever.
 But we might as well shoot for both.

 It is worth defining what we’d like in terms of an Ultimate Retirement, and seeing if, as AGI is being built, we can give ourselves the best odds of the most desirable (even if no longer a useful) life.